openjdk/guide/src/guide/jbs-jdk-bug-system.md

 </tr>
 <tr>
     <td class="dictionary">[Task]{.jbs-field}</td>
-    <td class="dictionary">Where something needs to happen other than a code change - for example a request for a new JBS version, or other work associated with a release</td>
+    <td class="dictionary"> Tasks are used to track work that is not expected to result in a change in any code repository.
+They are used to track non-repo changes or related activities such as a new JBS version number, a build request, an update to a document etc.</td>
 </tr>
 </table>
+Notes:

-Note: If you suspect that the issue is a vulnerability, **don't file a JBS issue**, instead send your report to [vuln-report@openjdk.org](mailto:vuln-report@openjdk.org), also use this alias if you find an existing report which may be a vulnerability.
+* If you suspect that the issue is a vulnerability, **don't file a JBS issue**, instead send your report to [vuln-report@openjdk.org](mailto:vuln-report@openjdk.org), also use this alias if you find an existing report which may be a vulnerability.
 Please do *not* report or discuss potential vulnerabilities on any open lists or other public channels - see [OpenJDK Vulnerabilities](https://openjdk.org/groups/vulnerability/report) for more information.
+* a [Bug]{.jbs} or [Enhancement]{.jbs-field} should only be used if the work is expected to result in a change in a code repository.
+A [Bug]{.jbs-field} or [Enhancement]{.jbs-field} with resolution Fixed is required to have a corresponding changeset in one of the OpenJDK repositories.

 <br>
 A few things to keep in mind when filing an issue to report a problem: